CANADA FX DEBT-C$ nears parity as Fed stimulus decision looms

 The Canadian dollar CAD=D4 rose as high as C$1.0081 to the U.S. dollar, or 99.20 U.S. cents, its strongest level in more than two weeks.
 It eased slightly to finish at C$1.0095 to the U.S. dollar, or 99.06 U.S. cents, up from C$1.0161 to the U.S. dollar, or 98.42 U.S cents, at Monday's close.

-Earlier, the Canadian dollar got an extra lift from Australia's surprising interest rate hike and some positive economic news in the euro zone, as well as media speculation regarding BHP Billiton's (BHP.AX: Quote) hostile $39 billion bid for Potash Corp POT.TO.
+Earlier, the Canadian dollar got an extra lift from Australia's surprising interest rate hike and some positive economic news in the euro zone, as well as media speculation regarding BHP Billiton's (BHP.AX) hostile $39 billion bid for Potash Corp (POT.TO).
 [ID:nN02206060]

 The currency pushed above parity with the U.S. dollar last month but had no staying power, partly because the Bank of Canada's last policy statement was more dovish than some had expected.